-This is what you need to do to become successful in anything: wealth, happiness, physical progress.
+All of this is what you need to do to become successful in anything: whether that be wealth, happiness, physical progress.
 If you can dream it, you can do it.
 If you actually want something, the only thing stopping you is you.
 Think about it.
 Your laziness or excuses are the reason you haven’t done that thing you’ve always wanted to do.

 So, what are you going to do about it?